jl5045/DSA4263/README.md

 ### Option 2: Using Volume Mount (For Full Pipeline)

-This approach mounts your local `data` folder directly, useful when you've run all notebooks and want to use freshly generated data. (download [data.zip](https://drive.google.com/file/d/1KOAAtgmr_Rtt8NkEEEa_dDN3yqgkiR7j/view?usp=drive_link) )
+This approach mounts your local `data` folder directly, useful when you've run all notebooks and want to use freshly generated data. (download [data.zip](https://drive.google.com/file/d/1KOAAtgmr_Rtt8NkEEEa_dDN3yqgkiR7j/view?usp=drive_link) if data is not regenerated)

 **Prerequisites:**